-We report an AI-driven computational workflow to accelerate life cycle assessment.
-We demonstrate a multi-agent AI system that emulates human experts to automatically retrieve LCI data from public sources, a method to directly estimate metrics such as carbon footprint based on clusters of similar products, and a data-driven method to generate unknown emission factors.
-We show through evaluations that each of these methods performs within 20\% of expert analyses or product carbon footprints with \textit{zero} proprietary information.
+We have reported an AI-driven computational workflow to accelerate life cycle assessment.
+We demonstrated a multi-agent AI system that emulates human experts to automatically retrieve LCI data from public sources, a method to directly estimate EI based on clusters of similar products, and a data-driven approach to generate unknown emission factors.
+Each of these methods is shown to perform within 20\% of expert analyses or product carbon footprints with zero proprietary information.

-These evaluations are benchmarks intended to show the promise of these methods, but also raise important discussion points about the future use of these automated tools.
-Unlike other domains, there is no single ``ground truth" for an LCA or product carbon footprint; these analyses make choices about the system boundaries, such as the granularity of parts and supply chains to include, and other modeling assumptions based on an organization's goals.
-We emphasize that this agentic workflow seeks to empower practitioners to answer their questions in multiple ways.
-First, automating data collection saves time, and using public sources to fill data availability gaps about subcomponents and emission factors could enable more comprehensive modeling.
-This could enable experts to focus on the methodology choices and quality of data sources as well as enable rapid iterative refinement of estimates.
-Second, analyzing estimates based on clusters of similar products could be useful for filling data gaps and providing insights into the limits of production processes.
-Third, even when the accuracy of a rapid estimate is insufficient for carbon accounting, they could be useful in identifying hot spots early in a product design cycle or in identifying the parts of a system that require detailed expert analysis.
+These evaluations illustrate the promise of these methods but also raise important issues about the future use of automated tools.
+Unlike other domains, there is no unambiguously known ``true" value for an LCA or product carbon footprint: the analysis will reflect choices about the system boundaries, such as the granularity of parts and supply chains, and other modelling assumptions.
+Our agentic workflow therefore seeks to empower LCA practitioners to answer questions in multiple ways.
+First, automating data collection saves time, and using public sources to fill data availability gaps about subcomponents and emission factors could enable more comprehensive modelling.
+This frees experts to focus on methodological choices and quality of data sources, as well as enabling rapid iterative refinement of estimates.
+Second, neighbour-based estimation from clusters of similar products provides a useful first approximation when detailed LCI data are unavailable.
+Third, even when the absolute accuracy achieved is insufficient for formal carbon accounting, rapid estimates can be valuable for identifying environmental hotspots early in a product design cycle or the parts of a system most in need of detailed expert analysis.

-As computational tools accelerate the pace of producing analyses at scale, verification will also become increasingly important.
-This highlights another opportunity to extend techniques like multi-agent self-play for reviewing these results.
-In summary, we hope that this AI-driven approach to sustainability assessment can serve as a first step towards new methods in the field and ultimately improve access to critical data for sustainable decision making.